 What Is a Reasonable Amount of Severance Pay?

 Since there’s no legal requirement to offer severance pay, it’s up to employers to determine a reasonable amount to provide.
-Consequently, severance pay can vary quite widely, depending on your seniority, the length of your tenure with the company and the circumstances of your departure.
-If you’re not a manager, you weren’t with the company long or you were terminated with cause, it’s quite likely you’ll receive little to no severance.
-On the other hand, if you were upper management, you spent a long time with the company or you were laid off (rather than fired), you might reasonably expect to see some severance coming your way.
+Consequently, severance pay can vary widely, depending on a number of factors.
+If you were entry level, worked there briefly or were fired with cause, it’s quite likely you’ll receive little to no severance.
+On the other hand, if you were upper management, worked there a long time or you were laid off (rather than fired), you may reasonably expect to receive some severance.

-Many employers base severance pay off of the employee’s years of service.
-In some industries, the standard is one week’s worth of salary for every year the employee worked; in other industries, it’s a month of pay per year.
-Top executives at large companies may have a large “golden parachute” – sometimes millions of dollars in severance pay – written into their contract.
+Many employers base severance pay on the employee’s years of service.
+In some industries, the standard is one week’s pay for every year the employee worked; in other industries, it’s a month of pay per year.
+Top executives at large companies may have a “golden parachute” – sometimes millions of dollars in severance pay – written into their contract.
 For instance, Marissa Mayer reportedly received $23 million of severance pay at the end of her brief tenure as CEO of Yahoo.

 Some employees, typically executives or other high-level employees, receive their severance in regular installments.
 Lower-level employees are more likely to receive a lump sum after their last paycheck.